selectel/terraform-provider-selectel/website/docs/r/mks_cluster_v1.html.markdown

   * `groups_claim` - JWT claim to use as the user's group.
 The default value is `groups`.

+  * `ca_certs` - Certificate in PEM format for the CA that signed your identity provider's web certificate.
+Required when using self-signed certificates.

 ## Attributes Reference

 * `maintenance_window_end` - Time in UTC when maintenance in the cluster ends.
 The format is `hh:mm:ss`.
 Learn more about the [Maintenance window](https://docs.selectel.ru/en/cloud/managed-kubernetes/clusters/set-up-maintenance-window/).